-With our training, you could become an independent collector and donate collections to the Seed Bank, all with your name on them, enshrined in history with Ireland’s 21st centuary native wild flora seed collection.
+With our training, you could become an independent collector and donate collections to the Seed Bank, all with your name on them, enshrined in history within Ireland’s 21st century native wild flora seed bank.

 Produce plants from seed ready for planting out

-In the nursery we’ll be taking samples from seed collections to grow out.
+We use samples from the seed collections and grow them on.
 The seedlings will be pricked out and grown on in modules until they’re large enough to go out into the ground.